 AGNC Investment (AGNC) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the real estate investment trust had lost 2.77% over the past month.
-This has was narrower than the Finance sector's loss of 3.14% and the S&P 500's loss of 4.67% in that time.
+Coming into today, shares of the real estate investment trust had gained 0.5% in the past month.
+In that same time, the Finance sector lost 1.34%, while the S&P 500 lost 3.68%.

-Investors will be hoping for strength from AGNC as it approaches its next earnings release.
-On that day, AGNC is projected to report earnings of $0.64 per share, which would represent a year-over-year decline of 20.99%.
+AGNC will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.63, down 22.22% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $397 million, down 19.64% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.78 per share and revenue of $1.7 billion.
-These totals would mark changes of +2.96% and +1.13%, respectively, from last year.
+AGNC's full-year Zacks Consensus Estimates are calling for earnings of $2.78 per share and revenue of $1.7 billion.
+These results would represent year-over-year changes of +2.96% and +1.13%, respectively.

-It is also important to note the recent changes to analyst estimates for AGNC.
+Investors should also note any recent changes to analyst estimates for AGNC.
 Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-AGNC is currently a Zacks Rank #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 0.22% lower.
+AGNC currently has a Zacks Rank of #3 (Hold).

-Investors should also note AGNC's current valuation metrics, including its Forward P/E ratio of 5.67.
-This valuation marks a discount compared to its industry's average Forward P/E of 10.55.
+Valuation is also important, so investors should note that AGNC has a Forward P/E ratio of 5.75 right now.
+This represents a discount compared to its industry's average Forward P/E of 10.81.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.